litert/utils.js/packages/partials/ts-types/README.md

 ### Type `IJsonSafeValue`

-The `IJsonSafeValue` type is a TypeScript type that represents values that can be safely serialized to JSON.
+The `IJsonSafeValue` type is a TypeScript type that express a JSON safe value, which could be safely passed to `JSON.stringify`, and may be returned by `JSON.parse`.

-This includes primitive types like `string`, `number`, `boolean`, and `null`, as well as arrays and objects that contain only these types.
+Thus, only the following types are allowed:

+- Basic Types: `string`, `number`, `boolean`, `null`
+- Array of JSON safe values
+- Object with string keys and JSON safe values

+Note that `undefined`, `function`, `symbol`, `bigint` and other non-JSON safe types are not allowed.

 ### Type `IObject`